Parts Of A Garage Explained

 • Walls - the vertical structures that enclose the garage space.

-• Base - the surface on which vehicles rest.
+• Floor or concrete slab - the surface on which vehicles rest.

 • Roof - the overhead covering which protects the garage from the elements.